just1ngray/jfswatch/README.md

 Options:
-  -e, --exact <EXACT>        The exact file paths to watch -g, --glob <GLOB>          The file paths to watch using extended glob patterns -r, --regex <REGEX>        The file paths to watch using anchored regex patterns (NOT IMPLEMENTED YET!)
-  -i, --interval <INTERVAL>  Seconds to wait between each non-differing check [default: 0.1] -s, --sleep <SLEEP>        Seconds to sleep the program after the specified command has been executed.
+  -e, --exact <EXACT>        The exact file paths to watch -g, --glob <GLOB>          The file paths to watch using extended glob patterns -i, --interval <INTERVAL>  Seconds to wait between each non-differing check [default: 0.1] -s, --sleep <SLEEP>        Seconds to sleep the program after the specified command has been executed.
 The program will not check for changes during this time.
 By default it uses the same value as `interval`
   -h, --help                 Print help